dmitriz/cpsfy/README.md

 ```

 Here `(x, y)` is the first output from `cpsFun` (the one passed into the first callback).
-Now every such output will be passed into `somePromise`
+Now every such output will be passed into `somePromise` via `chain`,
 that will subsequently pass its result or error into the final callbacks
 that are attached via plain function call.
 And even better, the error callbacks will also receive